groff_diff(7) — Linux manual page

 \n[.fam]

-Interpolate name of default font family.
-This is a
+Interpolate name of the environment's default font family.

 \n[.fn]

-Interpolate resolved name of the selected font.
-This is a
+Interpolate resolved name of the font selected in the

 \n[.fp]